hackcuny2024/AcademiX/README.md

 - Introducing collaborative learning spaces where students can engage in group activities, discussions, and collaborative projects.
 Fostering a sense of community and shared learning experiences.

-# Join AcademiX To Start Your Transformative Edcuational Journey Today!
+# Join AcademiX To Start Your Transformative Educational Journey Today!